tinacms/tinacms/docs/gatsby/editing-markdown.md

 Creating forms for editing content provided by the [`gatsby-transformer-remark`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark) plugin is made possible by two plugins:

-- `gatsby-xeditor-remark`: Provides hooks and components for creating forms for Remark nodes.
+- `gatsby-xeditor-remark`: Provides hooks and components for creating Remark forms.
-- `gatsby-xeditor-git`: Creates a node server that writes can write to the local filesystem, and registers [CMS Backend](../concepts/backends.md) for saving changes to that backend.
+- `gatsby-xeditor-git`: Creates a node server that writes changes to the local filesystem;
+  and registers [CMS Backend](../concepts/backends.md) for saving changes to that backend.

 ## Installation

 ```
-npm install -g @forestryio/gatsby-xeditor-remark @forestryio/gatsby-xeditor-git
+npm install --save @forestryio/gatsby-xeditor-remark @forestryio/gatsby-xeditor-git
 ```

 or